dsl2022/llm-api-agent/README.md

    API_ENDPOINTS_CONFIG_PATH=path_to_your_api_endpoints_config_file
    ```

-2. **API Endpoints Configuration**: You need to have an `api-endpoints.json` file in your project root.
+2. **API Endpoints Configuration**: You need to have an `api-endpoints.json` file in your project root that list all the endpoints of your api and their descriptions.
 Here's a template:
    ```json
    {
      "endpoints": [